afrievalt/best-practices-react/ideal.md

 ### Tips for removing component logic.

-#### 1. ** Avoid empty checks: **
+#### 1. **Avoid empty checks:**

-Many checks for empty strings are empty arrays are unnecessary because they have no effect on  what the end user will see.
+Many checks for empty strings or empty arrays are unnecessary because they have no effect on  what the end user will see.

-#### 2. **use lookup tables:***
+#### 2. **Use lookup tables:***

-many “if then else” and “switch” statements can be replaced with lookup tables.
+Many “if then else” and “switch” statements can be replaced with lookup tables.
 A lookup table is  simply an object literal

 #### 3. **Move the logic outside the component.**

-build a library of utility functions.
+Build a library of utility functions.

 ##### 4. **Use selectors:**
 [Selectors](https://redux.js.org/usage/deriving-data-selectors) can transform the data you have into the data you need.
 Selectors are most often associated with Redux but don’t require it.

 ##### 5. ***Use CSS***

-Deep understating off css can eliminate JavaScript logic.
+A deep understating of CSS can eliminate JavaScript logic.

 #### 6. **Avoid parsing**

 [Use simple values](https://github.com/afrievalt/best-practices-react/blob/main/ideal.md#5-use-simple-values) that don't require parsing.

+## An ideal react component has a clear separation between JavaScript and JSX.

+Values should be gathered and assembled at the beginning of a component.
+JSX should be returned at the end of the component using the assembled values.
+No JSX should appear above the return statement.
+Any JavaScript that can be extracted from JSX should be extracted.
+With less intermingling of JSX and JavaScript, you can now benefit from a "Squint Test" and detect issues faster.
+Refer to "Simple Made Easy" for a deeper understanding of the benefits of simplifying your code.